sved07/XGB-Cascade-Classifier/README.md

 - **Decision Tree** (single tree, no ensembling) — isolates whether *ensembling itself* (bagging or boosting over many trees) is the source of overhead, independent of tree count.

-*(Fill in this section with the actual Logistic Regression / Decision Tree numbers once you've run the updated notebook — the registry-based structure means the Summary Performance and Pareto sections will report them automatically alongside XGBoost and Random Forest.)*

 ## Total Computation Time

 The notebook reports both: